cristianpjensen/stock-market-prediction-via-google-trends/README.md

         ├── data           <- Scripts to download or generate data │   └── make_dataset.py
         │
-        ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
+        └── features       <- Scripts to turn raw data into features for modeling └── build_features.py
-        │
-        ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
-        │   ├── predict_model.py
-        │   └── train_model.py
-        │
-        └── visualisation  <- Scripts to create exploratory and results oriented visualizations └── visualise.py
 ```

 ## [License](/LICENSE) <a name = "license"></a>